Azure/aaz/Commands/load/_create.md

 # [Command] _load create_

-Create a load test resource.
+Create an Azure Load Testing resource.

+The load test resource name must be unique to a resource group.

 ## Versions